dmbarbour/wikilon/docs/Runtime.md

 GC for secure hash resources, and a shared ephemeron table between processes, is perhaps the main requirement for multi-process access.
 I could (and probably should) use shm_open for the ephemeron table.

 I'm concerned that a crashed process might hold indefinitely onto resources.
 I could try an expiration model, with processes periodically scanning the contexts to maintain the ephemeron tables.
-But this seems like a problem to solve when it becomes an actual problem.
+But this seems like a problem to solve if it becomes an actual problem.
+Worst case, I just need to reset the machine.

+*Thoughts:* I might benefit from reducing sizes of secure hash resources to limit the burden when loading a resource into context memory or persisting the object.
+I'll need to think about this.
+Limiting the size of words and definitions may similarly help.

 ## Dictionary Indexing